 Hours: 9.5 weekends at 20 hours

-1 week of intensive mysore practice with authorized/ certified teacher
+approximately 9hrs intensive mysore practice or workshops with authorized/ certified teacher

 Location: The Shala | EAYC

 Note: Hours may vary slightly based on instructor and material to be covered.